ierror/stream-steam/README.md

 Scalable and Hackable Analytics for AWS

-> Installed and configured in minutes, yet expandable and scalable
+> Installed and configured in minutes, yet extensible and scalable

 ## Installation and Setup